 Introduction: Visual Novel Maker Tutorial Using Ren’Py

-Have you ever played a visual novel, choose your own adventure, dating simulator, or another similar type of game, and thought about making one yourself, only to feel discouraged by not knowing where to begin?
-Look no further, this tutorial will send you well on your way to basic coding and game development!
+Have you ever played a visual novel, choose your own adventure game, dating simulator, or another similar type of game, and thought about making one yourself?
+Were you discouraged, because you have never coded before or made a game before?
+Then this tutorial will help you create your very own game!

 What is Ren'Py?

 - A tool to help users build Visual Novel, RPG, Dating Sims, and other 2D Games.

 - Ren'py uses powerful scripting languages to help deliver fantastic game abilities with Python and PyGame.

 - Completely free and open source with cross-platform accessibility.

 - Ren'py is NOT a visual tool, if you are looking for a visual tool, look into Novelty or Twine.